mike-brown-angi/version-checker-test/README.md

 Welp, at this point we've completed quite a bit here.
 We've created a local kubernetes cluster.
 Set up GitOps so that it can simplify the services we deploy.
 We've used helm charts to create a Kafka cluster and deploy both, a producer and consumer service to populate and read from that cluster.
 Nice work!

 ## Part 8: Digital Ocean Deploy ##
 But, what if you wanted to do this in a Digital Ocean Kubernetes cluster?
 Ha!
 You've already done all the work!
+The Digital Ocean UX is terrific.
+Creating a cluster can be done in a handful of clicks.
 Go through the prompts for a default kubernetes cluster.
 Then, when the cluster is spun up, download the config file and set it up as the file named "config" in your ~/.kube file.
 Let's test it out.

 ```shell
 ❯ k get nodes